Tate Duality In Positive Dimension Over Function Fields: Duality Pairings and Weil Restriction

-commutes.
-Further, if $k'/k$ is separable, then all of the vertical maps in this diagram are isomorphisms. \end{proposition}

-\begin{proof} The latter assertion about all of the maps being isomorphisms in the separable case is a consequence of our general observations at the beginning of this section about the maps $\phi$ and ${\rm{N}}_{X'/X}$ being isomorphisms when $f$ is \'etale.
+\begin{proof} The latter assertion about all of the maps being isomorphisms in the separable case is a consequence of Proposition \ref{charactersseparableweilrestriction} and our general observations at the beginning of this section about $\phi$ being an isomorphism when $f$ is \'etale.
 So we concentrate on the commutativity of (\ref{doesthiscommute}).